 2.3 Maintenance of Membership.
-All employees in Program Unit, Clerical the Maintenance Income Supervisory Unit, Social Service Staff Specialist Unit, Probation Supervisor Unit, Engineering Technician Unit, Property Appraiser Unit, and Sheriff's Non-Sworn Management Unit who are currently paying dues to the Union and all employees in that unit who hereafter become members of the Union shall as a condition of continued employment pay dues to the Union for the duration of this MOU and each year thereafter so long as the Union continues to represent the class to which the employee is assigned, unless the employee has exercised the option to cease paying dues in accordance with Section 2.5.
+All employees in units represented by the Union who are currently paying dues to the Union and all employees in such units who hereafter become members of the Union shall as a condition of continued employment pay dues to the Union for the duration of this MOU and each year thereafter so long as the Union continues to represent the position to which the employee is assigned, unless the employee has exercised the option to cease paying dues in accordance with Section 2.5.

 2.4 Union Dues Form.
-Employees hired into classifications assigned in bargaining units cited in Section 2.3 above shall, as a condition of employment at the time of employment, complete a Union dues authorization form provided by the Union and shall have deducted from their paychecks the membership dues of the Union.
-Said employee shall have thirty (30) days from the date of hire to decide if he/she does not want to become a member of the Union.
+Employees hired into classifications represented by the Union shall, as a employment, complete a Union dues condition of authorization card provided by the Union and shall have deducted from their paychecks the membership dues of the Union.
+Said employees shall have thirty (30) days from the date of hire to decide if he/she does not want to become a member of the Union.
 Such decision not to become a member of the Union must be made in writing to the Auditor-Controller with a copy to the Labor Relations Division within said thirty (30) day period.
 If the employee decides not to become a member of the Union, any Union dues previously deducted from the employee's paycheck shall be returned to the employee and said amount shall be deducted from the next dues deduction check sent to the Union.
 If the employee does not notify the County in writing of the decision not to become a member within the thirty (30) day period, he/she shall be deemed to have voluntarily agreed to pay the dues of the Union.

 Each such dues authorization form referenced above shall include a statement that the Union and the County have entered into a MOU, that the employee is required to authorize payroll deductions of Union dues as a condition of employment, and that such authorization may be revoked within the first thirty (30) days of employment upon proper written notice by the employee within said thirty (30) day period as set forth above.
-Each such employee shall, upon completion of the authorization form, receive a copy of said authorization form which shall be deemed proper notice of his or her right to revoke said authorization.
+Each such employee shall, upon completion of the authorization form, receive a copy of said authorization form which shall be deemed proper notice of his/her right to revoke said authorization.

 2.5 Withdrawal of Membership.
-By notifying the Auditor-Controller's Office in writing, between August 1, 2002 and August 31, 2002, any employee assigned to a classification in the Income Maintenance Program Unit, Clerical Supervisory Unit, Social Service Staff Specialist Unit, Probation Supervisor Unit, Property Appraiser Unit, and Sheriff's Non-Sworn Management Unit may withdraw from Union membership and discontinue paying dues as of the payroll period commencing September 1, 2002, discontinuance of dues payments to then be reflected in the October 10th paycheck.
-Immediately upon the close of the above mentioned thirty (30) day period the Auditor-Controller shall submit to the Union a list of the employees who have rescinded their authorization for dues deduction.
+By notifying the Auditor-Controller's Department in writing, between August 1, 2002 and August 31, 2002, any employee may withdraw from Union membership and discontinue paying dues as of the payroll period, commencing September 1, 2002, discontinuance of dues payments to then be reflected in the October 10, 2002 paycheck.
+Immediately upon close of the above mentioned thirty (30) day period the Auditor-Controller shall submit to the Union a list of the employees who have rescinded their authorization for dues deduction.